aws-samples/amazon-keyspaces-spring-app-example/README.md

 ### License

-This library is licensed under the MIT-0 License.
+This sample is licensed under the Apache-2 License.
 See the LICENSE file.